NAGAGroup/Scalix/ROADMAP.md

 likely utilizing the buffer-accessor model, as we can no longer rely on a unified memory model under the hood.
 The overall concepts from Version 1, however, will be maintained (e.g. load distribution, problem definition requirements, user abstractions, etc.).
-We already have come up with the general idea of how this would work, but We want to work out all the kinks first with the easier-to-manage unified memory model on a single CPU.
-Version 2 will not replace, Version 1, as Version 1 will still likely perform much better on single CPU systems.
+We already have come up with the general idea of how this would work, but we want to work out all the kinks first with the easier-to-manage unified memory model on a single CPU.
+Version 2 will not replace Version 1, as it will still likely perform much better on single CPU systems.
 This is why Version 1 will continue to receive bug fixes and community supplied features for the foreseeable future.